apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 Adding a Private Gateway to a VPC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A private gateway can be added by the root admin and users.
+A private gateway can be added by the root admin and Users.
 The VPC private
 network has 1:1 relationship with the NIC of the physical network.
 You
 can configure multiple private gateways to a single VPC.
 No gateways
 with duplicated VLAN and IP are allowed in the same data center.

 #.
-Log in to the CloudStack UI as an administrator or end user.
+Log in to the CloudStack UI as an administrator or end User.

 #.
 In the left navigation, choose Network.

 #.
 In the Select view, select VPC.

-   All the VPCs that you have created for the account is listed in the
+   All the VPCs that you have created for the Account is listed in the
    page.

 #.
 Click the Configure button of the VPC to which you want to configure